TheWaveVR launches Ready Player One music VR experience at SXSW

 TheWaveVR is creating a virtual reality music experience based on the world of Ready Player One for the South by Southwest SXSW conference and festival in Austin, Texas.

 TheWaveVR has created a social VR experience that lets people experience concerts and music in a virtual world with other people.
-And at SXSW, it will bring the famous dance club scene (from Ernest Cline’s bestselling book Ready Player One, soon to be a Steven Spielberg movie).
+And at SXSW, it will bring the famous dance club scene (from Ernest Cline’s best-selling book Ready Player One, soon to be a Steven Spielberg movie).
 Tye Sheridan, who stars in Spielberg’s film, will appear as a special live VR DJ in TheWaveVR.
 The film debuts on March 29.

 TheWaveVR experience will allow anyone to virtually step inside a scene inspired by The Distracted Globe zero-gravity dance club in the film.
 In partnership with HTC Vive, TheWaveVR designed the dance party as an immersive experience for SXSW, including specially designed avatars, iconic 1980s visuals and music, plus the ability to fly to the music in zero-gravity.
 Sheridan will DJ his set virtually using the new Vive Pro VR headset.

-TheWaveVR activation will be live at the Ready Player One Experience with Vive VR at SXSW on Friday, March 9, 2018 at 9:00 pm central time.
+TheWaveVR activation will be live at the Ready Player One Experience with Vive VR at SXSW on at 7 p.m.
+Friday.
 The experience will be launching for anyone on TheWaveVR’s free app on Steam in the U.S. beginning March 15.

 “This is a big moment for VR.
 Ready Player One is essentially taking VR performances and features we’ve been delivering to our community and propelling them into the mainstream for anyone to see just what VR is capable of,” said Adam Arrigo, TheWaveVR CEO, in a statement.
 “We were really inspired by the visuals of this scene, and wanted to let people experience this idea of a futuristic dance club first hand.
 It was such a natural fit, since we’ve been building the tech platform that already makes it possible.